gnosia93/tera-to-redshift/README.md

 * [Teradata Source and Amazon Redshift Target](https://docs.informatica.com/integration-cloud/data-ingestion-and-replication/current-version/database-ingestion-and-replication/database-ingestion-and-replication/default-data-type-mappings/teradata-source-and-amazon-redshift-target.html)

-- With SCT, converted data type and procedure & macro.
+- With SCT, converted data type and there are no procedures & macros.
-- Source DW just used general datatypes such as bigint, byteint, integer, number(p,s), decimal(p,s), char, varchar(n), date, time, timestamp
+- Teradata used easily convertable datatypes such as bigint, byteint, integer, number(p,s), char, varchar(n), date, time, timestamp.
-- INTERVAL data types
+- For INTERVAL data type, SCT supports conversion.
 An INTERVAL is an unanchored duration of time, like “1 year” or “2 hours,” that doesn’t have a specific start or end time.
-In Teradata, INTERVAL data is implemented as 13 distinct data types depending on the granularity of time being represented.
-(Converted with SCT)
+In Teradata, INTERVAL data is implemented as 13 distinct data types depending on the granularity of time being represented
 - Redshift didn't support ROLLUP and CUBE --> implemented with CTE.
-- In case of procedure & macro, there is no issue (less than 10 pieces of uncomplicated code)
+- Adhoc query was converted without any issue.
 - 대소문자 이슈
 - sysdate 이슈..